“I will lose 25 lbs.”

 According to stats site Statistics Brain, about 60% of us will make it past a month, only 46% will make it past six months and only 8% of us will achieve our resolution.

 The obvious question here is, “Why?”
-We really dug into that answer in our previous two articles about New Year’s resolutions.
-Here’s the simplified answer: Your brain drives your success and habits are hard to break.
+The simplified answer: Your brain drives your success and habits are hard to break.
 Your mind and your behaviors are pretty complex, and therein lies the key to your New Year’s resolution success or failure.

-If you’re here because you want some quick-hit tips on how to succeed with your resolutions, then you’ve come to a very good place.
+If you’re here because you want good tips on keeping New Year’s resolutions, then you’ve come to a very good place.

-We’ve talked with dozens of experts about the issue and pulled 17 tips from our phone and email conversations.
+We’ve talked with dozens of experts about the issue and pulled 17 tips from our conversations.
 We think what you’re about to read will give you a big boost as you head into the new year with resolutions in place.

 1. Want to Undermine Your New Year’s Resolution?
 Play the Blame Game